robotage/RTArduLink/README.md

 ## Release history

+### October 8 2014 - V1.1.2
+Fixed problem where first com port was lost in HostTest and HostDemo com port selectors.

 ### October 8 2014 - V1.1.1
 Changed signature of host RTArduLinkStatus signal in RTArduLinkHost.h to use QString instead of char *.
 Modified demo apps to use new signature.